 - Long-term-care may cost more than you think.
 Read more about Cost of Care.

 - There are many different ways to receive care and many different settings in which to receive it.
 To learn more about different care setting, see the Where You Can Receive Care section of the site.

-- The Department of Veterans Affairs (VA) pays for long-term care services for service-related disabilities and for certain other eligible veterans, and other health programs such as nursing home care and at-home care for aging veterans with long-term careneeds.
+- The Department of Veterans Affairs (VA) pays for long-term care services for service-connected disabilities and for certain other eligible veterans, and other health programs such as nursing home care and at-home care for aging veterans with long-term care needs.
 Visit the Department of Veterans Affairs to view available programs and services.